 Getting a good look at the clothes is hard enough with all the rogue iPads and past-capacity venues.
-So as you can imagine, the most stunning details often slip past unnoticed on the runway.
-They don’t, however, slip through the cracks of Instagam, not when the ‘no social media’ signs backstage are so shamelessly ignored and the best model selfies so tirelessly #regrammed.
+So as you can imagine, the coolest details often slip past unnoticed on the runway.
+They don’t, however, slip through the cracks of Instagram, not when the “no social media” signs backstage are so shamelessly ignored and the best model selfies obsessively regrammed.

-Here are eight striking makeup looks from New York Fashion Week Spring 2014 that we saw, screenshot, fawned over, and can’t wait until next season to try.
+Here are eight striking makeup looks from New York Fashion Week Spring 2014 that we saw, screenshot, maybe drooled over a little, and can’t wait until next season to try.

-Marc Jacobs’ Blue-Lined Girl: Say what you will about the prison chic hair – the eyeliner at Marc Jacbos show, which extended right into and past the corner of the eye, was an almost universal hit.
+Marc Jacobs’ Blue-Lined Girl: While the prison-chic hair divided editorial opinion, Marc Jacobs’ eyeliner — which extended right into and past the corner of the eye — received a pretty unanimous “yes.”

 Try: MAC’s ‘Pearlglide Instense‘ ($16) in Petrol Blue for a sharp line that glides on easily.
 Finish with plenty of black mascara.

-Prabal Gurung’s Pastels With Bite: Gurung’s reimagining of Marilyn Monroe and Bert Stern’s ‘Last Sitting’ photo series demanded saturated pastel hues, which were most striking on the models’ matte lips.
-Our favorite shade was the Easter egg purple.
+Prabal Gurung’s Pastels With Bite: Gurung’s reimagining of Marilyn Monroe and Bert Stern’s ”Last Sitting” photo series demanded saturated pastel hues, which were striking on the models’ matte lips.
+The most delicious shade was Easter egg purple.

 Vera Wang’s Minimal Sporty Chic: “It’s what a girl would look like after spending the afternoon running around outside,” makeup artist Lucia Pieroni explained to WWD.